Dan Gertler: Camrose and Highwind Group 2008-10

 In 2008, Camrose Resources Ltd, a Gertler family trust company, purchased s 62.5% share of Africo Resources.

 In February 2009, Africo confirmed that it had the go-ahead from the DRC government for the 75%-owned Kalukundi project.

-In 2009 Vancouver, Canada-based (through Dan Gertler's newly formed British Virgin Island-based company, Highwinds) sold ENRC 50.5% of Kolwezi Mine Tailings (KWT) a "multi-billion dollar copper and cobalt tailings reprocessing facility."
+In 2009 Vancouver, Canada-based (through Dan Gertler's newly formed British Virgin Island-based company) Highwinds sold ENRC 50.5% of Kolwezi Mine Tailings (KWT) a "multi-billion dollar copper and cobalt tailings reprocessing facility."
 The facility had been expropriated in 2009 by the DRC from then-Vancouver, Canada-based Highwinds.

 In September 2009 the DRC government revoked the license of Canadian mining firm First Quantum Minerals to operate the Kolwezi copper tailings project.
 First Quantum appealed the decision.
 The CEO, Philip Pascal, said "the activities on the legal side come from a small and very influential group of individuals in the Congo and don't necessarily mirror the sentiments of a number of other authorities".

-Later, the government also expropriated the Frontier and Lonshi mines from First Quantum.
+Later the state-owned, Sodimico, also expropriated the Frontier and Lonshi mines from First Quantum.

 In August 2010, Camrose acquired British Virgin Island-based Highwind Group.

 In March 2011 the state-owned Sodimico sold its 30% stake in these two mines for $30 million to two companies registered in the British Virgin Islands.
 The total estimated value of the mines was over $1.6 billion.